 The Northern Metropolitan Partnership is an advisory group established by the Victorian Government.
-The Partnership is a way for local communities to engage directly with state and local governments and advise the Victorian Government of the top priorities across the region.
+The Partnership is a way for local communities to engage directly with state and local governments and advise the Victorian Government of the top priorities for jobs, services and infrastructure.
 This advice ensures a community voice in government decision making.

 Meet our members

-The Northern Partnership is in its second term, with the current membership appointed in August 2021.
-Each partnership is made up of community and business representatives with varied backgrounds, experiences and networks, the CEO of each local government in the region and a Deputy Secretary from the Victorian State Government.
+The Northern Partnership is made up of community and business representatives with varied backgrounds, experiences and networks, the CEO of each participating local government.

 Phillip is an experienced health sector leader having held roles as CEO of Your Community Health in Darebin and Goulburn Valley Medicare Local in Wyndham.
 Phillip has a long-standing interest in public policy, especially as it affects the north of Melbourne and serves on numerous boards and committees in the region including Northern Health and North West Local Jobs and Taskforce.
 Phillip is the Chair of the Hume Whittlesea PCP.